m-ld/m-ld-gateway/doc/named-subdomains.md

+---
+layout: page.liquid
+title: named subdomains
+---
 [//]: # (cURLs in this file are generated from the .http file using http-client.env.json)

 # Using Named Subdomains

 Named subdomains are _cloned_ in the Gateway, and are thereby backed up.

-To use named subdomains, you first need [an account](accounts.md).
+To use named subdomains, you first need [an account](accounts).
 (If your Gateway is self-hosted, you can get started with the _root_ account, which was created when the Gateway was first deployed.)

 ## creating a named domain